arfshl/termux21-proot-script/README.md

-# pd-andronix

-Forked from AndronixApp/AndronixOrigin
+## Forked from AndronixApp/AndronixOrigin

-Support for android 5/6 without proot-distro, based on andronixapp/andronixorigin, and running latest distro from proot-distro
+## Support for android 5/6 without proot-distro, based on andronixapp/andronixorigin, and running latest distro from proot-distro

 ## You Need
 - [Termux App](https://github.com/termux/termux-app/releases)